apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>type controls what kind of data synchronization do when component scale out.
-Policy is in enum of {None, Snapshot}.
-The default policy is <code>None</code>.
-None: Default policy, do nothing.
-Snapshot: Do native volume snapshot before scaling and restore to newly scaled pods.
-Prefer backup job to create snapshot if can find a backupPolicy from &lsquo;BackupPolicyTemplateName&rsquo;.
-Notice that &lsquo;Snapshot&rsquo; policy will only take snapshot on one volumeMount, default is the first volumeMount of first container (i.e. clusterdefinition.spec.components.podSpec.containers[0].volumeMounts[0]), since take multiple snapshots at one time might cause consistency problem.</p>
+<p>type controls what kind of data synchronization do when component scale out.<br />Policy is in enum of &#123;None, Snapshot&#125;.
+The default policy is <code>None</code>.<br />None: Default policy, do nothing.<br />Snapshot: Do native volume snapshot before scaling and restore to newly scaled pods.<br />          Prefer backup job to create snapshot if can find a backupPolicy from &lsquo;BackupPolicyTemplateName&rsquo;.<br />          Notice that &lsquo;Snapshot&rsquo; policy will only take snapshot on one volumeMount, default is<br />          the first volumeMount of first container (i.e. clusterdefinition.spec.components.podSpec.containers[0].volumeMounts[0]),<br />          since take multiple snapshots at one time might cause consistency problem.</p><br />
 </td>
 </tr>
 <tr>